mithun-b-sw/thermo_work_simulate/README.md

 #### Initialization part

 An opaque pointer named 'device' started with 10L of air at 300K temperature (assumed values).
-Now this initial state will exert 101.325 kPa pressure if not external pressure applied.
+Now this initial state will exert 101325 Pa pressure if no external pressure applied.
 The pressure value is taken from standard temperature and pressure STP standards with SI units.
 This initial state is set by calling init() function which is part of library.